emer/axon/examples/bench/bench_results.md

 GINORM:   13.5  7.19  7.03
 ```

-If you compare running -threads=1 vs. -threads=4 without the -silent flag, it is clear that there is about a 2% overhead for running go routines over the prjns:
+If you compare running -threads=1 vs. -threads=4 without the -silent flag, it is clear that there is about a 2% overhead for running go routines over the paths:

 ```
 $ ./bench -epochs 5 -pats 10 -units 1024 -threads=4